Allan R. Keyes

 - Vermont Transco LLC v.
 Town of Vernon, 2014 VT 93A (public utility tax appeal).

 - Lasek v.
 Vermont Vapor, Inc., 2014 VT 33 (fire cause and origin).

 - Old R.R.
 Bed, LLC v.
 Marcus, 2014 VT 23 (rail-to-trails dispute).

 - Madowitz v.
 Woods at Killington Owners’ Ass’n, Inc., 2014 VT 21(condominium development dispute).

 - McCormack v.
 Rutland Hosp., Inc., 2013 VT 59 (2013) (medical malpractice).

 Keyes is a longtime Member of the Vermont Supreme Court Advisory Committee on Civil Rules (Chair 2015 -present).
-This Committee is responsible for the Vermont Rules of Civil Procedure, the Vermont Rules of Appellate Procedure, and the Vermont Rules of Professional Responsibility.
+This Committee is responsible for the Vermont Rules of Civil and Appellate Procedure.

 HONORS AND AWARDS:

 Mr. Keyes has received Martindale-Hubbell’s highest “AV” rating.